kevinmcaleer/ghostbox/README.md

 ---

-There is a writeup of this project over at Kevsrobots.com - <https://www.kevsrobots.com/blog/ghostbox.html> where you can also download the STL files, and find the bill of materials.
+There is a write-up of this project over at Kevsrobots.com - <https://www.kevsrobots.com/blog/ghostbox.html> where you can also download the STL files, and find the bill of materials.

 There are 4 files that will need copying over to the Pico: